mahmoudparsian/data-algorithms-with-spark/README.md

 # [O'Reilly book: <span style="color:red">Data Algorithms with Spark</span>](https://www.oreilly.com/library/view/data-algorithms-with/9781492082378/)

-### The goal of this book is to enable writing efficient & simpler code for data algorithms
+#### The goal of this book is to enable writing efficient & simpler code for data algorithms using Spark

 * Author: [Mahmoud Parsian](https://www.linkedin.com/in/mahmoudparsian/)